habuenav/TouchExtend/README.md

 # TouchExtend

-TouchButton is a library designed to simplify the use of capacitive touch pins on ESP32 boards, allowing you to easily detect touch interactions such as clicks, hold and release, and also allows you to use ADC pins as capacitive pins, this expands the number of pins available to be used for this purpose.
+TouchExtend is a library designed to simplify the use of capacitive touch pins on ESP32 boards, allowing you to easily detect touch interactions such as clicks, hold and release, and also allows you to use ADC pins as capacitive pins, this expands the number of pins available to be used for this purpose.
 This enables boards like the ESP32-C3 that do not have native touch pins to use ADC pins as capacitive pins using two different techniques.

 <p align="center">
   <img width="25.5%" src='https://i.postimg.cc/15tXcXJD/touch.png' title='ESP32 Touch nativo.'/>